Small Shipyard Grants

 E. Application Review

-This section specifies the criteria that Maritime Administration will use to evaluate and award applications for Small Shipyard grants.
-The criteria incorporate the statutory eligibility requirements for this program, which are specified in this notice as relevant.
-There are two categories of selection criteria, “Primary Selection Criteria” and “Secondary Selection Criteria.”
-Within each relevant selection criteria, applicants are encouraged to present in measurable terms how the Small Shipyard Grant will lead to transformative change(s) in their maritime community.
+This section specifies the criteria that the Maritime Administration will use to evaluate and award applications for Small Shipyard grants.
+The criteria incorporate the statutory eligibility requirements for this Program, which are specified in this notice as relevant.
+Applicants are encouraged to present in measurable terms how the Small Shipyard Grant will lead to transformative change(s) in their maritime community.

-i.
-Primary Selection Criteria–Consistent with the requirements of 46 U.S.C. § 54101(b)(1), the Maritime Administration will evaluate the applications on the basis of how effective the project will be in fostering efficiency, competitive operations, and quality ship construction, repair, and reconfiguration (for capital improvement projects) or how effective the project will be in fostering employee skills and enhancing productivity (for training projects).
+Consistent with the requirements of 46 U.S.C. § 54101(b)(1), the Maritime Administration will evaluate the applications on the basis of the economic circumstances and conditions of the maritime community in which the shipyard is located including consideration of whether the shipyard is in a rural area, how effective the project will be in fostering efficiency, competitive operations, and quality ship construction, repair, and reconfiguration (for capital improvement projects) or how effective the project will be in fostering employee skills and enhancing productivity (for training projects).

 F. Federal Award Administration